timelapse-project/timelapse/doc/contracts/Billing.md

 ### `getHistorySize(address _phoneHash) → uint256` (public)

+Get the size of the history of a customer

+Get the size of the history of a customer (identified with `_phoneHash`)

 ### `addToCustomerAmount(address _phoneHash, uint256 _amount)` (public)

+Add amount to customer total amount

+Add amount to customer (identified with `_phoneHash`) total amount

 ### `acceptanceBilling(address _phoneHash, string _ref, uint256 _acceptanceTimestamp, uint256 _idProduct)` (public)